Thomilist/math-converter/userguide.md

 ### Open download page

 This command opens the release page for the latest release on math-converter's Github for ease of access to the latest version.
+The program will automatically check for new releases on launch.

 Command aliases: `download`<br>
 Available arguments: none<br>